Ana Torroja: Career

 In October 2010 Ana released Sonrisa (Spanish for smile), her fifth original studio album in Spanish.
 The album was produced by the Venezuelan Andrés Levin, who also produced her second album.
 The recording of the album started in 2008, the album being originally scheduled for release in March 2009.
 The release had however been delayed due to her car accident in 2008.
 So far Sonrisa has been met with favourable reviews.

 In 2023, she competed in the third season of the Spanish version of The Masked Singer as "Ratita" and was declared co-winner along Fernando Morientes, who competed as "Gorila".

+Titles and honours

+In 2022, after her father's death, she inherited the title of Marchioness of Torroja and the style of "The Most Illustrious".